I've been tagged for the first time by Nandu akka and I respond .....

 {The Great Parents had in all six children.
 The eldest son, long before the discovery of the Dalai Lama, had been recognised as the incarnation of Budha and invested with the dignity of a Lama in the monastery of Tagstel.
 He too was styled "Rimpoche", the form of address applied to all Lamas.
 The second son, Gyalpo Tondrup, was at a school in China.
 Our young acquaintance Lobsang was destined for a monastic life.
 The young Dalai Lama himself was now eleven years old.
 Besides his brothers he had two sisters.
 Subsequently the "Great Mother" gave birth to another "Incarnation", "Ngari Rimpoche".
 As the mother of three "Incarnations" she held the record for the Budhist world.}

-The book has now been adapted into movie starring Brad Pitt, a copy of which I am fervently lo
+The book has now been adapted into movie starring Brad Pitt, a copy of which I am fervently looking for.

 I am also supposed to tag five others .... here they go ...